0xZakk/JS-DC/readme.md

 learn about middleware.

 #### Learning Objectives
+- Describe the basics of authentication
+- Use Passport to authenticate users
 - Understand middleware in an express application
 - Describe the basics of authentication
 - Use Passport to authenticate users